Havre de Grace (horse): 2011: four-year-old season

 Under the care of her new trainer, J. Larry Jones, Havre de Grace made her four-year-old debut in the Azeri Stakes on March 19 at Oaklawn Park in Hot Springs, Arkansas, with a victory over her archrival, Blind Luck.
 This was the fifth straight meeting between the two fillies.
 She then garnered her first Grade 1 victory with a win in the April 15 Apple Blossom Handicap, also at Oaklawn.
-After her win in the Apple Blossom, Havre de Grace returned to her hometrack, Delaware Park, and scored an easy victory in the Obeah Stakes.
+After her win in the Apple Blossom, Havre de Grace returned to her hometrack, Delaware Park, and scored a victory in the Obeah Stakes.
 She then faced off with Blind Luck for the sixth time in the July 16 Grade II Delaware Handicap, finishing second by a nose after a prolonged stretch battle while giving away two pounds.
 The third-place finisher, 2010 Delaware Handicap winner Life at Ten, was eighteen lengths further back in third.

 After that defeat, Havre de Grace made her first start against males in the Grade I Woodward Stakes on September 3 at Saratoga.
 She was sent off as the favorite and won by 1 1/2 lengths over Flat Out, joining the 2009 American Horse of the Year, Rachel Alexandra, as the only female horses to win the race.
 Her Woodward victory was followed by the October 1 Grade I Beldame Stakes at Belmont Park in Elmont, New York, in which she scored by 8 1/4 lengths over eventual Breeders' Cup Ladies' Classic winner Royal Delta.
 Havre de Grace closed out her 2011 campaign in the Breeders' Cup Classic on November 5, 2011, at Churchill Downs where she was again pitted against male horses.
 However, she fell short in her attempt to join Zenyatta in becoming only the second female racehorse to win the richest horse race in North America, finishing fourth behind the winner, Drosselmeyer.
 Despite her Breeders' Cup defeat, voters considered her accomplishments worthy enough to crown her as American Horse of the Year.
 She became the third straight filly or mare to win horse racing's top honor (following Rachel Alexandra in 2009 and Zenyatta in 2010).